rishikanthc/markopolis/README.md

 If the file already exists on the server, then it checks if there are any changes.
 If there are no changes, the file is skipped.
 If there are changes then it is overwritten.

+## New Sync Feature
+v1.1.0 and up support a new command `mdsync` which syncs your local markdown files with the server.
+This command is useful for keeping your local files in sync with the server.
+It will upload new files and update existing files.
+It will also delete files that are no longer present in the local directory.

 ### Home Page
 The home page content is loaded from a file called `home.md`.